Mercury Free and Mercury Safe Dentistry

 “Mercury-Safe” is a more accurate description of dentists who not only refuse to place amalgam fillings, but also remove them as safely as possible.
 While all Mercury-Safe dentists are likely to be Mercury-Free, very few Mercury-Free dentists are Mercury-Safe and this is an important distinction for patients who have concerns about metal fillings.
 Since the removal process releases vaporized mercury, very careful measures must be taken to prevent inhalation.
 Particulate matter must be controlled as well.

-Strict protocols using intra-oral barriers, an external oxygen source, high speed intra-oral and extra-oral suction plus building air exchangers are all part of the process.
+Strict protocols, as established by the IAOMT, using intra-oral barriers, an external oxygen source, high speed intra-oral and extra-oral suction plus building air exchangers are all part of the process.
 This is definitely the case at Cahill Dental Care.